arturbac/stralgo/README.md

 * string composition was always done at runtime even if some operations and arguments was known and could be known at compile time
 * all that C library functions require null terminated C strings
 * formating information for ex in vsnprintf could not be easly shared/reused.
+* working on pointers to chars often causes a lot of redudant strlen and dangling pointer errors

 ## features